year6b7a/item-network-factorio-mod/README.md

 Network Tanks configured to Request will try to take the specified fluid at the specified temperature from the network.

 As of 0.5.0, the network correctly handles fluids with different temperatures.
+Currently only whole-number temperatures are supported so please reach out if you have a use case for temperatures with decimals.

 ![Network Tank](/readme-pictures/network-tank.png)